Join us on 11th March for the launch of the 2021 GH5050 Report, Gender equality in global health: Flying blind in a time of crisis.

 The interactive online event will involve a presentation of the report findings, a panel discussion and a moderated audience Q&A.

-Join us from across the globe and let us know your thoughts using #GH5050 #flyingblind.
+The event will be live-streamed, so join us from across the globe and let us know your thoughts using #GH5050 #flyingblind.

 About the Series